 In July 1976 the American Legion held its annual three-day convention at the Bellevue-Stratford Hotel, Philadelphia and approximately 2000 Legionnaires’ attended.
-Within a few days of the convention closing a number of Legionnaires who’d attended were suffering with symptoms of tiredness, chest pains, lung congestion and fever.
-A few weeks after the convention there were 182 people suffering with these symptoms and 29 people had died.
+Within a few days of the convention closing a number of Legionnaires who’d attended were suffering from symptoms of tiredness, chest pains, lung congestion and fever.
+A few weeks after the convention there were 182 people suffering from these symptoms and 29 people died.
 During the course of the outbreak, a total of 211 cases were identified among the Legionnaires’ who attended the convention or were associated with the hotel in some way.

 Given the number of cases and deaths the U.S. Centre for Disease Control and Prevention started an investigation which eventually focused on the hotel environment.
 In January 1977, the causative agent was found in the cooling tower of the hotel.
 This being a previously unidentified bacterium that was later named Legionella pneumophila.

 This was the first identified outbreak in a hotel, legionella has since continued to cause issues within the internal environment of buildings; be it schools, hospitals, care homes, offices or hotels…

 The objective of this paper is to highlight the risk associated with hotels and Legionnaires’ disease, starting with understanding if there is really a risk to hotels, resorts, guest accommodation i.e. the hospitality industry.
 The focus will be on understanding where within a hotel legionella bacteria might be found and the reasons for it being there.
 Finally, it will look at the duties of those responsible for the management of hotels [including other hospitality accommodation] and what options and resources are available to assist with managing the risk of Legionnaires’ disease.